sknv/pgup/README.md

 # pgup
-pgup is a data access layer for Go based on upper.db
+pgup is a data access layer for Go based on upper.db.